tkeys/vintageCars_Backend/README.md

 ## API Endpoints

-The API supports the following operations:
+The API can be accessed in an AWS EC2 instance at http://13.49.67.88:5000 and supports the following operations:

 ### Authorization API Endpoints
+Base URL: `/api/v1/auth`

 #### Register User
-- **POST /api/v1/auth/register**: Create a new user account.
+- **POST /register**: Create a new user account.
   - Request Body:
     ```json
     {